msupply-foundation/conforma-server/documentation/List-of-Action-plugins.md

 `sendEmail` -- if `true` (this is default), an email will be sent, otherwise a notification record will be created with no email sent.

 `attachments` -- any files to attach with the email.

+- Files should already be in the system and have an associated uniqueId.
+- Use a _single string_ with the uniqueId if only one attachment - example sending the generated pdf from the outputCumulative object
+- Use an array of uniqueId strings if there is more than one attachment.
+(Although it would require using something specific to generate an array of objects key/value since the objectProperty is not to be used inside arrays -- in order to get outputCumulative results for example).

-Files should already be in the system and have an associated uniqueId.
-This parameter should be either a single string with the uniqueId, or an array of uniqueId strings if there is more than one attachment.
-(It is possible to send external files by using a url, but this is not fully reliable as yet -- please see the "prepareAttachments" comment in `sendNotification.ts` if you'd like to try that.)
+**Note**: It is possible to send external files by using a url, but this is not fully reliable as yet -- please see the "prepareAttachments" comment in `sendNotification.ts` if you'd like to try that.

 The output object `notification` contains all the fields from the notification record: